nextstrain/WNV/README.md

 ```

 ## Run the build
 This build can process and output global or Washington state focused WNV information.
-The build can also be run by workflows which is helpful when troubleshoting or all at once.
+The build can also be run all at once or by workflows which is helpful when troubleshooting.

 To run the build by workflows first run the ingest workflow
 ```bash